 It's been only a few months since our last entry and here is another one bearing some good news.
 As mentioned before, among the many other things that have kept us busy lately, we have also managed to squeeze some time to work on the pre-production of Adam Syndrome as well, and I'm happy to say that the design document of the game is now complete and ready for production.
 This means, of course, that the pre-production phase has reached completion and that we are at last ready to push Adam Syndrome forward.
 All we need now in order to finally go to full production is a good publishing house to take us in and back us up.
 It's nothing easy to come by these days but we are committed to our goal and we will do our best to find one.

-as a small compensation to our fans who are still contacting us and following our progress even after all this time.
+compensation to our fans who are still contacting us and following our progress even after all this time.
 Bear in mind, though, that this tech demo has not been designed with the general public in mind and is not meant to showcase neither the story nor the puzzle quality of the game.
 The purpose of this tech demo is quite different and is of the kind that almost never reach the public; it is a one-scene technology demo designed for publishers only for demonstrating the technological and artistic capabilities of the studio and the game engine.
-It
+It serves as a

 Go ahead now, check out the video and let us know if you liked it or not.
 And speaking of like, you can also Like our Facebook page (by clicking the "Like" button at the top of this page) to receive all our updates as soon as we post them.